 Extra CGT relief provides massive boost for share schemes

-The Chancellor's decision yesterday to double the lifetime limit for Entrepreneur's relief from £1 million to £2 million means that many more participants in employee share schemes will be able to shelter their gains at the concessionary effective rate of just 10 per cent.
-Meanwhile, despite much speculation that the headline rate of CGT would be increased, it remains the same at 18 per cent.
+The Chancellor's decision yesterday to double the lifetime limit for Entrepreneur's Relief from £1 million to £2 million means that many more participants in employee share schemes will be able to shelter their gains at the concessionary effective rate of just 10%.
+Meanwhile, despite much speculation that the headline rate of capital gains tax (CGT) would be increased, it remains the same at 18%.

-This benefit will extend also to unapproved schemes such as the Deferred Share Purchase Plan, which are structured so that gains fall within the capital gains tax regime and not income tax.
+This benefit will extend also to unapproved schemes such as the Deferred Share Purchase Plan, which are structured so that gains fall within the CGT regime and not income tax.